Speak to a local memory care advisor 24/7: (888) 595-9951

 Oceanside Hawaii Assisted Living

-Oceanside Hawaii Assisted Living is known for providing dementia and Alzheimer’s care in Oahu county, Hawaii.
-It can accommodate no more than 153 elderly residents.
-Oceanside Hawaii Assisted Living provides upscale amenities that include a visiting geriatric nurse practitioner, registered nurses that specialize in dementia care and activities tailored to dementia to any seniors with dementia who reside in Hauula, HI and nearby areas.
+Oceanside Hawaii Assisted Living specializes in providing dementia and Alzheimer’s care in Oahu county, Hawaii.
+It can accommodate no more than 153 dementia residents.
+Oceanside Hawaii Assisted Living offers upscale amenities that include access to geriatric nurse practitioner, a pet friendly environment and color-coordinated rooms to help with memory to any seniors with dementia who reside in Hauula, HI and nearby areas.
 Oceanside Hawaii Assisted Living is located at 53-594 Kamehameha Highway, 96717 zip code and can possibly allow Medicaid and Medicare to pay for some fees associated with its care.

 The Plaza At Mililani